3 Tips for Buying Pawn Shop Jewelry

 If you go in prepared and confident, buying jewelry at a pawn shop can be a lot of fun, and very successful.
-If you find something great, we'd love to hear about it in the comments.
+If you find something great, we'd love to hear about it!

 And, remember, secondhand jewelry needs insurance, too!
 If you'd like to see how much jewelry insurance could cost you per year, click the button below for a quote in minutes.
 No personal information required.